Farkhodbek03/Mint-Classics-Company-EDA-Portfolio-Project-/README.md

 *   **Inventory Turnover:** Each table includes an inventory volume that measures the efficiency in order processing for each good to compare the most critical items

 ![Alter Text](https://github.com/Farkhodbek03/Mint-Classics-Company-EDA-Portfolio-Project-/blob/66272edba95f86a1b6392065422022b6ef2b92fd/Screenshot%202025-03-25%20102714.png)

-The Power BI dashboard `.pbix` file can be found within the directory to open and interactively engage

 ## Analysis and Key Findings